-Before doing a book report on paper, we want to make sure that the students familiarize all the terms that may come up in a book report such as title, author, illustrator, and the story elements.
+Before doing a book report on paper, we want to make sure that the students familiarize all the terms that may come up in a book report such as book title, author, illustrator, and the story elements.

 I like to do a read aloud and identify parts of a book and elements of a story with my students.
 The more you talk about them, the more they will be comfortable identifying them in the books they read and using them in sentences.
 All this oral exercise will prepare them to eventually write their own book report.

-These are some of the questions you can ask as you introduce different parts of a book and elements of a story.
+These are some of the basic questions you can ask as you introduce different parts of a book and elements of a story.

 What is the title of the story?